udacity/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 psql -h mypostgres-database-1.c5szli4s4qq9.us-east-1.rds.amazonaws.com -U [your-username] postgres
 # Provide the database password when prompted
 ```
-If your connection is succesful, your terminal should print ` "postgres=>"`.
+If your connection is successful, your terminal should print ` "postgres=>"`.

 You can play around with some `psql` commands found [here](https://www.postgresql.org/docs/13/app-psql.html).